Longitudinally Reinforced Tubing / Composite Tubing

 Longitudinally Reinforced Tubing

 While plastic is molten and being formed into a tube, we add a filament or wire.
-Some examples of uses for filaments in tubing are electrical conductors to carry signals, or tethers to prevent the tube from stretching.
-DUKE Extrusion’s composite tubing can help improve longevity and performance of medical devices.
+Some examples of uses for filaments in tubing are electrical conductors to carry signals or tethers to prevent the tube from stretching.
+DUKE Extrusion’s composite tubing can help improve the longevity and performance of medical devices.